coredump-ch/chvote-spy/README.md

 > Stimmabgabe durch das E-Voting-System von den personenbezogenen Daten getrennt.
 > Die abgegebenen Stimmen werden in der elektronischen Urne anonym gespeichert.

-Note: The add-on currently does *not* send any data to any third party.
+Note: The extension currently does *not* send any data to any third party.
-It is only a proof of concept to show what would be possible by add-ons with access to content.
+It is only a proof of concept to show what would be possible by extensions with access to content.

+## Installing (Signed)

+You can find a signed version of the extension at https://tmp.dbrgn.ch/chvote_spy-0.2-an+fx.xpi.

 ## Installing (Dev)